 - bone thinning or weakness (osteoporosis)

-- eye problems including glaucoma and cataracts.
+- eye problems including glaucoma, increased pressure in your eye, cataracts, or other changes in vision.
 You should have regular eye exams while using BREO ELLIPTA.

 Common side effects of BREO ELLIPTA 100/25 for COPD include:

 - thrush in your mouth or throat.
 Rinse your mouth with water without swallowing after use to help prevent this.

 - inflammation of the sinuses